Your Stock Dog Headquarters

-John Holman is from Clay Center, NE where he is employed by the USDA.
-John Holman began training stockdogs in 1980 when he was hired as sheep herdsman for Mississippi State University.
-John is known for his DOG4EWE Border Collies, but has had extensive experience with Bearded Collies, Australian Cattle Dogs, Austrailian Sheperds, Bouviers, Shelties, Corgis, Puliks and Belgians.
+John Holman is from Clay Center, NE where he retired after 30 years with the USDA.
+John actually began his love of stockdogs in 1980 while he was employed by a sheep herdsman for Mississippi State University.
+John is known for his DOG4EWE Border Collies, but has had extensive experience with Bearded Collies, Australian Cattle Dogs, Austrailian Sheperds, Bouviers, Shelties, Corgis, Puliks, Belgians and Kelpies.
 He is also a licensed AKC, AHBA and USBCHA judge.

 *Fees available upon request.

 John has traveled all across North America and Europe teaching clinics and would love to do one in your area.
 John is known for his DOG4EWE Border Collies, but has extensive experience with a large variety of herding breeds.
 No matter which breed of dog, the theme of John’s clinics are to develop a calm working dog that is happy to work for you and with you!

 Clinics are positive and calm, with an emphasis on developing the right attitude for working calmly and moving stock quietly.
 Handlers of all experience levels are welcome.
 John will work with each person and dog individually, focusing on what the team wishes to accomplish.
 Whether you are just starting out in herding, starting a young dog, working your dog on the farm, or fine tuning for the trial field, everyone can take away something beneficial from John’s clinics.